lexoyo/serverless-forms/README.md

 ```

-Then open localhost:8080 and you will see the HTML form which resides in `form.html`.
+Then open `http://localhost:8080` to see the HTML form which resides in `form.html`.
 Submit the form and it will send you an email with the content of the form.

 You can customize the form, it will keep sending you all the field of the form by email.